jsmolka/blog/content/posts/the-bottle/index.md

 | 50 g/l maltodextrin (n = 19) + 50 g/l fructose | 16 + 278 = 294       |
 | 100 g/l sucrose                                | 292                  |

 All solutions have roughly the same osmolarity with a slight advantage for sucrose.
 As you can see, pure fructose causes most of the osmoles in solution due to its low molar mass.
-Maltodextrin contributes very little, especially the long-chain version.
+Maltodextrin contributes very little, especially the long-chained version.

 The same thing applies when going for a more traditional 2:1 ratio: